qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 ![8_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/8_chart-builder.png#thumbnail-60)

 ## Chart Options
-In the **Chart Options** tab, you can choose to add additional layers to your chart for things like combo and multi-series charts as well as trend and reference lines.
+In the **Chart Options** tab, you can choose to add additional layers to your chart for things like combo and multi-series charts, as well as trend and reference lines.
 To begin, just click **+ Add Another Layer** and then choose which type of layer you’d like to add.
 ![9_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/9_chart-builder.png#thumbnail-60)
 ![10_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/10_chart-builder.png#thumbnail-60)